Last updated on March 13th, 2023 at 03:10 pm

 She has an MBA, is a skilled photographer, and was the driving force behind opening our Etsy shop.
 Over the past 33 years, my little shop has expanded into a successful business in Albuquerque, but Etsy has propelled us globally.
 Grace and my partnership is the best part.

 DDM: What can we find in your vintage shop?
 For example, do you specialise in a particular era or type of garment, accessory, etc?

 Our Etsy shop has vintage clothing and accessories from the Victorian era through the eighties.
 We are particularly passionate about beautiful dresses!

 DDM: Is there a process you go through when selecting garments for your shop?
-Perhaps you have a list or a criteria, that you use when deciding which garments will be perfect for your shop and your clients?
+Perhaps you have a list of criteria, that you use when deciding which garments will be perfect for your shop and your clients?

 When someone enters my store with an armful of clothes I can usually tell in a glance from across the room if I am interested.
 It’s all about the fabric.
 Fabric tells me its’ era and style and quality.
 I don’t buy clothes that are “tired” or have difficult condition issues.
 I want happy clothes with a good pedigree that will inspire my customers.

 DDM: Where do you find all those beautiful vintage clothes and accessories for your shop? (if it’s not a secret!)

 One advantage of being in business as long as I have a physical shop and a good reputation is that the clothes all come to me.
 The disadvantage is I have no time to hunt!

 DDM: What is your favourite period in time and why?